 You see I come from a place where I have had to treat my own painful, inflammatory skin conditions and the irritation that comes with it, which reduces our skins ability to heal.

 And it’s that inflammation and scratching, that makes it so easy to reach for that tube of hydrocortisone cream.

 But I want to let you into a little secret; it’s a short term solution to a long term problem.

 And one of my biggest frustrations is when my clients tell me they’ve been recommending the long term use of cortisone.

-I know the personal care marketplace is completely and utterly overwhelming, and that your relying on a prescription from your doctor, to help you find the RIGHT solution for your poorly skin.
+I know the personal care marketplace is completely and utterly overwhelming, and that your relying on a prescription from you’re doctor, to help you find the RIGHT solution for your poorly skin.